Dutch PM seeks tough sanctions to stop euro crisis

 Opposition politicians used Tuesday's debate to show their annoyance at the way Rutte and De Jager had given conflicting figures for the size of private sector participation in the Greek rescue package.

-Labour, the second-largest party in the lower house, said on Tuesday it is still in favor of saving the euro, giving the two coalition parties a majority.
+Labour, the second-largest party in the lower house, said on Tuesday it is still in favour of saving the euro, giving the two coalition parties a majority.

 Their support is crucial, given that the government's ally, the Freedom Party led by anti-immigration politician Geert Wilders, strongly opposes bailouts.